Caitlin-cooling/Cazana/README.md

 ## Using this app
 Once you have cloned the app:
 1. `cd Cazana`
+2. `npm install`
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser
-3. Open your Developer Tools console to see the requested results
+4. Open your Developer Tools console to see the requested results

 ## Tests
 This app was written using TDD, and the testing framework used was Jasmine.
 To run the tests, please open `SpecRunner.html` in your browser.